 Acknowledgement: This work has been summarized using the Penguin 1989 edition translated Michael Hulse 1989.
 Quotations are for the most part taken from that work, as are paraphrases of its commentary.

 Overall Impression: A well-told prototypically romantic tale of unrequited love, obsession, despair, and suicide, the inspiration for a fine opera by Massenet.

-Notes per Penguin edition: Written when Goethe was 24 based on his unsuccessful love interest in Charlotte Buff (they met in spring and summer 1772 in Wetzlar, near Frankfurt; she married Christian Kestner April 1773), a subsequent unsuccessful love-interest in Maximiliane von La Roche, and also based partly on the suicide of Wilhelm Jerusalem in October 1772 (who despaired of unsuccessful love with Elisabeth Herd, and borrowed Kestner's pistols to accomplish the deed.)
-It incorporates the "proto-Romantic" cult of the genius exempt from the customary rules and judgements characteristic of the Sturm und Drang period, coupled with sentimental melancholy sensitivity known as Empfindsamkeit.
+Notes per Penguin edition: Written when Goethe was 24 based on his unsuccessful love interest in Charlotte Buff (whom he met in spring and summer 1772 in Wetzlar, near Frankfurt—she married Christian Kestner in April 1773), a subsequent unsuccessful love-interest in Maximiliane von La Roche, and also based partly on the suicide of Wilhelm Jerusalem in October 1772 (who despaired of unsuccessful love with Elisabeth Herd, and borrowed Kestner's pistols to accomplish the deed).
+It incorporates the "proto-Romantic" cult of the genius exempt from the customary rules and judgements characteristic of the Sturm und Drang period, coupled with sentimental melancholy and sensitivity known as Empfindsamkeit.